emirceyani/emirceyani/README.md

 <!-- Talking about you -->
 **Short intro:**

-I am going to be a PhD student working on deep learning \& machine learning theory and federated learning under the supervision of [Prof. Salman Avestimehr](https://www.avestimehr.com/) at the University of Southern California (If COVID19 permits...).
+I am a PhD student working on deep learning \& machine learning theory and federated learning under the supervision of [Prof. Salman Avestimehr](https://www.avestimehr.com/) at the University of Southern California.
 During my Msc., I was a research engineer at Turkcell Technologies, Istanbul,🇹🇷 working on Deep Bayesian models for spatiotemporal forecasting under uncertainty.
 My main expertise has revolved around variational generative models and graph convolutional networks.

-- 👨🏽‍💻 I’m currently working on my PhD to develop information theoretic approaches for transfer & federated learning while writing M.Sc. thesis.
-Yes, a  special COVID case and writing a thesis is really a pain 🤦;
+- 👨🏽‍💻 I’m currently working on my PhD to develop information theoretic approaches for transfer & federated learning.
 - 🌱 I’m currently learning about causal inference and stochastic differential equations;
 - 👯 Collaboration is fun so I’m looking to collaborate on research ideas 🤝 and I am always looking for internships;
 - 🤔 I’m looking for help with finding a concise material to learn stochastic differential equations;